FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 8. Practical Insights for Formulators

-Ethyl laurate is valued for its ability to enhance creaminess and impart a subtle coconut note in both flavor and fragrance formulations.
-It synergizes well with other esters and lactones, providing a smooth, rounded profile.
-Formulators should be cautious of overuse, as excessive concentrations can lead to a waxy, overpowering note.
-It is often underutilized in complex formulations where its subtlety can enhance overall harmony.
+Ethyl laurate is valued for its ability to impart a creamy, coconut-like note, enhancing the authenticity of tropical and fruity flavors.
+It synergizes well with other esters and lactones.
+Formulators should be cautious of its potential to dominate delicate compositions if used excessively.
+It is often underutilized in complex fragrance blends where its subtlety can enhance the overall profile.

 Citation hooks: FlavScents; industry practice